aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-SEP/README.md

 #### Render Queue

 The Render Queue component contains the fleet of [Deadline Remote Connection Server](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/remote-connection-server.html) instances behind an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
 This acts as the central service for Deadline applications and is the only component that interacts with the Repository.
-When comparing this component to the "All in AWS Infrastructure - Basic" example it has been granted additional permissions in order to use the Spot Event Plugin.
+When comparing this component to the "All in AWS Infrastructure - Basic" example, it has been granted additional permissions in order to use the Spot Event Plugin.

 #### Spot Event Plugin Configurations